Advertisement

 Gastrointestinal (GI) complications

-In addition to your heart and lungs, RA can do a number on your digestive system.
-Constipation or diarrhea is fairly typical, and some with RA report bleeding, perforation (small holes), ulcers and blockage.
-Colon inflammation, called colitis, is another painfully familiar problem.
+In addition to your heart and lungs, RA can disrupt your digestive system.
+Having constipation or diarrhea is fairly typical, and some with RA report bleeding, perforation (small holes), ulcers, and blockage.
+Colon inflammation, called colitis, is often another familiar problem.

-It's not just the disease acting here, though; medicine plays a big role in RA-related GI issues.
+It's not just the disease acting here, though.
+Medication plays a big role in RA-related GI issues.
 The corticosteroids and nonsteroidal anti-inflammatory drugs (NSAIDs) used for treatment can cause stomach irritation and even bleeding ulcers.
-To address the pain, doctors might scale your pills back, though many also suggest—you guessed it—not smoking.
+To address the pain, healthcare providers might scale your medications back and will recommend not smoking.

 5 / 7